 - Do you do prenatal care?
 Yes.
 We provide safe and careful prenatal care with our qualified midwives, following the same schedule as standard prenatal care.
 Click here for more information about prenatal care and group prenatal care.
 Also, here is a blog by a client blogging her experience with our prenatal and postpartum care.

 - What does a birth with you cost?
-Our clients pay a global fee of $4950 prior to their due date.
-For details and a list of what is included in that fee, see our cost page.
+Our clients pay a global fee of $6950 prior to their due date.
+For details and a list of what is included in that fee or details about our loyalty discount, see our cost page.

 - What training does your staff have?
 Our birth assistants are certified and experienced in neonatal resuscitation and CPR, and are trained and experienced in assisting in maternal and neonatal complications and emergencies.
 They are also trained doulas, expert in labor support and comfort measures, and receive regular trainings in various birth and emergency skills as part of their continuing education.
 Our midwives' education and training our outlined here.